Ecological Wastewater Treatment & Sustainable Design Internship in Ecuador

 - Flexibility and openness to different tasks and daily routines

-- Basic level of Spanish (A1) is helpful, but not required
+- Basic level of Spanish (A1) is helpful and encouraged, but not required

 WHERE YOU’LL STAY